justinnhli/website/src/posts/the-beauty-myth.md

 portrayed female bodies form an impossible standard, men become desensitized to normal female bodies with its flaws and defects.
-With women turned into sexual objects, being compared to the standard through numerical measurements, women who "score" low are see with disdain - which would be most women in the real world.
+With women turned into sexual objects, being compared to the standard through numerical measurements, women who "score" low are seen with disdain - which would be most women in the real world.
 This is the reasoning behind Wolf's position in her New York Magazine article, that porn turns men off real women.
 That female culture does not judge men in the same